Home

 The Nationals Park, located in southwest Washington D.C., will be a place where D.C.
 City Councilman Tommy Wells of Ward 6 can look and talk about with much civic pride.
 This beautiful ball park being constructed with an investment in the range of $611 million has all the footprints of being a huge boost for the economic enhancement for the city and this area of the city in particular.

 The Lerner family, owners of the Washington Senators since 2006, in concert with councilman Tommy Wells are taking steps to ensure local neighborhood citizens have first dibs on job opportunities in support of the new park.
-Now with our new Nationals Park a reality, it is time to officially welcome back home our travelling nomads, the Washington Nationals.
+Now with our new Nationals Park a reality, it is time to officially welcome back home our traveling nomads, the Washington Nationals.

 Professional major league baseball expansion all started in 1901 adding other cities, with new teams and the brand new American League.
-Changes happen sometimes for the best , even wanderlust and travelling about , but it is now back home to a brand new Park to call their own, the Washington Nationals can cast their anchor and call Nationals Park home sweet home.
+Changes happen sometimes for the best , even wanderlust and traveling about , but it is now back home to a brand new Park to call their own, the Washington Nationals can cast their anchor and call Nationals Park home sweet home.

 Baseball in Washington D.C. enjoyed cheers and jeers as the Senators.
 Time and circumstances led to the Senators leaving D.C. and heading to the west and found themselves reconstituted as the Minnesota Twins.